desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 SubspaceGroupAllowancePrefix | SubspaceID | GranterAddress | GroupID | -> Protobuf(GroupGrant)
 ```

 This structure allows granters to easily manage the group allowance inside a subspace by iterating over all allowances for the granters, which will be the most used query.
+On the other hand, it allows to perform the following queries:
+1. finding a specific grant given the granter address.
-In the other hand, grantees must know who the granter is when using the application, they can find their grant with O(N) time complexity, N is the number of granted groups by the granter.
+   This can be done in O(N), where N is the number of granted groups by the granter.
+2. finding all the grans given to a user based on the groups they are part of.
+   This can be done in O(N * M), where N is the number of granters, and M is the number of grants each granter has given.

+Considering that:
+- only users with permissions will be able to create grants in each subspace
+- there will be a small number of grants each granter will create

+then the time complexity of searching if a user has been granted a fee grant should not become too large.

 #### User grant